ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    invalid.
 1. Leader: A distinguished aggregator that coordinates input validation and data collection.
+1. Measurement: A single value (e.g., a count) being reported by a client.
+   Multiple measurements may be grouped into a single protocol input.
 1. Output: A reduction over the inputs, for instance a statistical aggregation, which is of interest to a collector.
 This is the output of the aggregation function.